thomasgoldstein/zabuyaki/res/src/tiled/README.md

 > Hint: A group of ImageLayers could have the same custom property which could be inherited or replaced by the ImageLayers individually.

+## Adding background images as reflections ##
+The reflections images should have special custom property **reflection**.
+Set it to the _boolean_ type with _true_ value.

+> Hint: A group of ImageLayers could have the same reflection property which could be inherited or replaced by the ImageLayers individually.
+IT is a good idea to pute a group folder '**my hardcoded reflections**' (the folder name does not matter) with **reflection true** property inside of the **background** layers group.
+So a single property will be applied to all images in the group.

+> Hint: The images with reflection property keep their order on drawing.
+Their order does not interfere with the the normal images order.

+> Hint: The foreground layer images with reflection property will not be drawn.
+Do not use this property for the foreground images.

 ## Background and foreground parallax ##
 Every Image Layer (single image) or a Group Layer (starting from the root folders **background** and **foregroung**) may have these attributes:
 * **relativeX** (float) - alters the scrolling speed relatively to the horizontal player's movement.